chrishires/ashby-bot/README.md

 **`poll.yml`** — runs every 3 hours.
 Fetches all open jobs from every board in `boards.txt`, filters by title and US location, and emails a digest of any jobs not seen in previous runs.
 Seen job URLs are persisted in `state_seen.json` to avoid duplicate alerts.

+**Note:** The first time you run the script, you'll get an email with a very large number of listings, because `state_seen.json` will be empty.
+This may or may not be useful to you.
+If not, just ignore the email and you'll only receive new listings going forward.

 ## Configuration

 ### Title filtering